 This concept is essential for keeping you on-task when the decluttering process becomes difficult.

-Understanding your reasons for wanting to live a minimalist lifestyle is crucial to your success.
+Understanding your reasons for wanting to to have a clean and clutter-free home is essential.

 - Are you tired of cleaning and picking up all the time?

 - Do you need more free time for relaxation or family activities?